hackgvl/OpenData/ORGANIZATIONS_API.md

-# Deprecated as of May 2024
+# Migrated as of May 2024

 As of May 2024, the organizations API has been migrated to the HackGreenville.com and the associated [Laravel HackGreenville repository](https://github.com/hackgvl/hackgreenville-com).